lars-quaedvlieg/WALL-M/README.md

     git clone git@github.com:lars-quaedvlieg/WALL-M.git
     ```

-2. Change your directory to hackupc-2024
+2. Change your directory to WALL-M
     ```Shell
-    cd hackupc-2024
+    cd WALL-M
     ```

 3. Install IRIS Community Edtion in a container, which will open a port on your device for the IRIS database system: